 Supported browser versions

-The remote interface and HTML Viewer were tested with the following browsers: Internet Explorer 11, Microsoft Edge, Firefox, Safari and Chrome.
+The remote interface and HTML Viewer were tested with the following browsers: (new) Microsoft Edge, Firefox, Safari and Chrome.
 We recommend the most recent browser versions.

 If you use i-net Clear Reports Plus then you can use database cache or hard disk cache instead of memory cache.
 In this case finished pages are stored in a database or on a hard drive so that less memory is used for caching.